Moving right along...

 How much time and energy are you willing to invest?

-What & amount would make selling your china "worth it?"
+What & amount would make it "worth it" to sell your fine china?

 Once you have that number in mind, do a few google searches to estimate the value of your collection using the brand information stamped on the back of some, if not all, of the pieces in your collection (a.k.a. the backstamp).
 You may want to start your assessment journey at Replacements.com if only to gather additional information on how to describe the pieces you have in your searches or future product listings.
 Note: The prices on replacements.com often vary dramatically from the prices that the pieces sell for on the various platforms I mention below.
 Replacements.com is an excellent point of reference, but you should not assume you'll be able to command a similar price selling on your own.